Scram: Etymology

 Other witnesses that day agreed with Libby's crediting "scram" to Wilson.
 Wellock wrote that Warren Nyer, a student who worked on assembling the pile, also attributed the word to Wilson: "The word arose in a discussion Dr. Wilson, who was head of the instrumentation and controls group, was having with several members of his group," Nyer wrote.
 "The group had decided to have a big button to push to drive in both the control rods and the safety rod.
 What to label it?
 'What do we do after we punch the button?,' someone asked.
 'Scram out of here!,' Wilson said.
 Bill Overbeck, another member of that group said, 'OK I'll label it SCRAM.

 The earliest references to "scram" among the Chicago Pile team were also associated with Wilson's shutdown circuitry and not Hilberry.
 In a 1952 U.S. Atomic Energy Commission (AEC) report by Fermi, the AEC declassified information on the Chicago Pile.
 The report includes a section written by Wilson's team shortly after the Chicago Pile achieved a self-sustaining chain reaction on December 2, 1942.
 It includes a wiring schematic of the rod control circuitry with a clearly labeled "SCRAM" line (see image on the right and pages 37 and 48).

-The Russian name, AZ-5 (АЗ-5, in Cyrillic), is an abbreviation for аварийная защита 5-й категории (avariynaya zashhchita 5-y kategorii), which translates to "emergency protection of the 5th category" in English.
+The Russian name, AZ-5 (АЗ-5, in Cyrillic), is an abbreviation for аварийная защита 5-й категории (avariynaya zashchita 5-y kategorii), which translates to "emergency protection of the 5th category" in English.

 Mechanisms

 In any reactor, a scram is achieved by inserting large amounts of negative reactivity mass into the midst of the fissile material, to immediately terminate the fission reaction.
 In light-water reactors, this is achieved by inserting neutron-absorbing control rods into the core, although the mechanism by which rods are inserted depends on the type of reactor.
 In pressurized water reactors the control rods are held above a reactor's core by electric motors against both their own weight and a powerful spring.
 A scram is designed to release the control rods from those motors and allows their weight and the spring to drive them into the reactor core, rapidly halting the nuclear reaction by absorbing liberated neutrons.
 Another design uses electromagnets to hold the rods suspended, with any cut to the electric current resulting in an immediate and automatic control rod insertion.

-In boiling water reactors, the control rods are inserted up from underneath the reactor vessel.
+In some boiling water reactor types, the control rods are inserted up from underneath the reactor vessel.
 In this case a hydraulic control unit with a pressurized storage tank provides the force to rapidly insert the control rods upon any interruption of the electric current.
 In both the PWR and the BWR there are secondary systems (and often even tertiary systems) that will insert control rods in the event that primary rapid insertion does not promptly and fully actuate.